Rachel Barrell

 Rachel Barrell (born 1980) is a British stage performer and singer known best for playing Christine, the female lead in the West End production of The Phantom of the Opera, from September 2004 until October 2006.
-She played the role for some time opposite London's longest running Phantom, John Owen-Jones, and was the Christine in his last performance.
+She played the role opposite long-running London Phantoms, John Owen-Jones, and Earl Carpenter.
 She also performed for the show's 18th and 20th anniversaries.

 In February 2007 she played young Sally in a special charity performance of Follies.
-Rachel has also previously performed in the musicals Thoroughly Modern Millie and Beauty and the Beast.
+Rachel has also previously performed in the musicals Thoroughly Modern Millie, Beauty and the Beast, and Sweeney Todd.
 She also runs a dance school in Hertfordshire.

 She currently runs a youth theatre company in Hertfordshire called “spotlight”, along with her husband.